lamdu/presentation-live-2018/Script.md

 but to create an actual useful implementation that embodies them.
 We're not quite there yet but we're working on it.
-Lamdu is an open source project that I develop together with Eyal Lotem.
+Lamdu is an open source project that I am developing with Eyal Lotem.
 And if you want to help us, join us, or collaborate with us, you're most welcome!
 That all for now :)